New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{Scalar \emph{special} Colombeau algebra}

 For arbitrary general manifold it is easy to find a covariant formulation of the \emph{special} Colombeau algebra.
 At the end of the day you obtain a space of $\epsilon$-sequences of functions on the general manifold $M$.
-Note that for the non-canonical case one only substitutes Lie derivative for the simple $\mathbb{R}^{n}$ partial derivative and keeps the rest of the definitions basically the same.
+For the non-canonical case the definitions are similar to the non-geometric formulations, the basic difference is that Lie derivative plays here the role of the $\mathbb{R}^{n}$ partial derivative.
 Thus the definition of the Colombeau algebra will be again: